 Ho v.
 Sim Enterprises, (S.D.N.Y.)
 The thirteen plaintiffs in this case were garment workers in a factory in Chinatown.
 As in most garment factories, the plaintiffs were piece workers and a few were paid by the day.
 But despite regular 6 and 7 day weeks with long hours each day, no one was paid overtime.
 The factory changed corporate owners almost every year, but were continually managed by the same boss and supervisor.
 After inducing the workers to continue working with promises to pay, the boss then just closed and locked the doors.
 The factory closed in October 2010 still owing the workers several months of unpaid wages, estimated to be almost $120,000.
-In May 2014, a Manhattan federal judge awarded the garment workers over $1.2 million in damages for unpaid minimum wage and overtime pay owed between 2005 to 2010.
+In May 2014, following a trial, a Manhattan federal judge awarded the garment workers over $1.2 million in damages for unpaid minimum wage and overtime pay owed between 2005 to 2010.
 By the time of the judgment, the boss had fled to China and claimed he had no money.
 After several unsuccessful efforts to discover his assets, besides his jointly-owned home with his wife, the plaintiffs forced the boss into bankruptcy court.
 In the bankruptcy proceedings, the workers were able to obtain $120,000 from the boss.